This summary of the rules for the

-rules is adapted from “Teaching Diplomacy: A 5 Minute Teaching Guide” by Edi Birsan, which covers almost all of the rules of the game.
+classic game is adapted from “Teaching Diplomacy: A 5 Minute Teaching Guide” by

 The Map, Units, & Object of the Game

-represent the major powers of pre-WWI Europe: Austria (red), England (orange),
+major powers of pre-WWI Europe: Austria (red), England (orange), France (dark

-into named “provinces”.
-There are three types of provinces: inland, coastal and
+map is divided into named “provinces”.
+There are three types of provinces:

-of units, “armies” and “fleets”.
+are two types of units, “armies” and “fleets”.
 Armies can move (or retreat) to

-force with “support” orders.
-In conflicts, the unit with the most combined
+“support” orders.
+In conflicts, the unit with the most combined force wins.

 Sequence of Play

-phases are skipped if no player has orders to be made.
+are skipped if no player has orders to be made.
 The

-The game starts with Spring 1901 orders and ends when
+game starts with Spring 1901 Orders and ends when

 there is a winner or a draw is declared.

-1-on-1 or in groups, using the messaging system during any phase in the game.
+Players communicate 1-on-1 or in groups using the messaging systems

 Hold in place.